d-xo/weird-erc20/readme.md

 ## Multiple Token Addresses

 Some proxied tokens have multiple addresses.
-For example, consider the following snippet. `rescueFunds` is intended to allow the contract owner to return non-pool tokens that were accidentally sent to the contract.
+As an example consider the following snippet. `rescueFunds` is intended to allow the contract owner to return non pool tokens that were accidentally sent to the contract.
 However, it assumes a single address per token and so would allow the owner to steal all funds in the pool.

 ```solidity